UnderscoreKilburn/Patches-and-Beyond/README.md

 * Fixed bit storage tank from Chisels and Bits not consuming input items, allowing many blocks to be duplicated.
 * Re-enabled JEI integration for Chisel.
 * Fixed auto chisel from Chisel not having proper transparency.
+* Fixed Advanced Rocketry creating backups of its config file on startup.
+* Fixed Advanced Rocketry not applying planet specific gravity modifiers.
+* Added an option to hide Advanced Rocketry's spacesuit modules from the HUD.
+	* This is mostly relevant to Above and Beyond as spacesuits cannot be customized and come with pre-installed modules when crafted.
+* Added an option to give Advanced Rocketry's rockets a simplified HUD which only exposes the ID chip slot from their guidance computer.
+	* Also removes the planet selection button as it crashes the game in Above and Beyond.
+* Added an option to force dynamic registries to be reloaded on dedicated servers when loading an existing world.
+	* This fixes biome ID getting shuffled on dedicated servers when adding on updating certain biome mods.
+	* This only affects dedicated servers as Forge already fixes this issues on singleplayer and LAN worlds.